Can You Smoke Weed While on Antibiotics?

 What does that mean?

 Essentially, when these antibiotics were used in combination with CBD, they didn’t show an increase or decrease in effectiveness.
-However, since CBD is an inhibitor of the CYP3A4 enzyme, caution should be taken when taking prescription medications such as tetracycline, erythromycin, ciprofloxacin, and clarithromycin that also inhibit the CYP34A enzyme.
+However, since CBD is an inhibitor of the CYP3A4 enzyme, caution should be taken when taking prescription medications such as tetracycline, erythromycin, ciprofloxacin, and clarithromycin, which also inhibit the CYP34A enzyme.

 Does CBD interact with any other antibiotics?